Svancara/FinDogAI/docs/Initial_project_description.md

 * **Smart receipt scanning:** The user could say: `"Write down this receipt."`, take a picture of it and the AI ​​would use OCR (Optical Character Recognition) technology to "read" the individual items, prices and dates and suggest their inclusion in the order.

 3. **Transport**
 * **Recording:** By voice at the beginning and end of the trip.
 The user says: `"I'm going to Brno to handle an order for Mr. Smith.
 Odometer reading is 12345."` and `"I'm back from Brno.
-Odometer reading is 124567."`.
+Odometer reading is 12456."`.
 The application understands the intent and asks for confirmation.
 * **Automation:** The application can use GPS to automatically track the distance traveled.
 The user would just say: `"I'm going to Mr. Smith's"` and the application would measure the route itself and upon arrival ask: `"Have you arrived at the location?
 Should I write down the 15 km drive to the Smith order?"`.
-* **Vehicles:** The user saves their vehicles in the database(e.g. "Transporter", "Fabia") and sets the rate per kilometer for each.
+* **Vehicles:** The user saves their vehicles in the database (e.g. "Transporter", "Fabia") and sets the rate per kilometer for each.
 The application ​​then automatically calculates the cost of the trip.

 4. **Machines** (optional)
 * **Recording:** Simple voice commands for start/stop (`"Starting work with excavator"`, `"Stopping excavator"`, `"Excavator ends for today"`).